About us

 Our multinational team have backgrounds as lawyers, provenance researchers, art advisers and dealers, the police, insurers, archaeologists, art historians and in technology.

-We also offer three-month, full-time, paid internship programmes at our office in London.
-We take on two interns at a time and the internships each run for the period of January-March, April-June, July-September, and October-December.
-One internship we offer is a general internship which focusses on art research, managing relationships with clients and office administration.
-The second internship programme we run has a focus on Nazi-era provenance research.
-For the provenance research internship, we particularly welcome applications from German-speaking candidates.
-Both internships are paid according to the National Minimum Wage for the duration of the internship.
-Applications are accepted throughout the year, please send a short cover email and CV, along with your availability, attached to [email protected].
-We arrange interviews for a shortlist of candidates approximately 1-2 months before the start of each position.
+We also offer three-month, full-time paid internships at our office in London.
+We take on one intern at a time, and they help with our work in provenance research, managing relationships with clients and office administration.
+The internships each run for the period of January-March, April-June, July-September and October-December.
+Applications are accepted throughout the year with a short cover email and CV attached to [email protected].
+We arrange interviews for a shortlist of candidates approximately 2 months before the start of each position.

 Please note that we can currently only consider applicants for internships that already have the right to work in the UK.